 Best for stores that already have product photos but keep getting stuck on listing backlog.

-Sample result: photo becomes a ready-to-review draft
+Sample result: photo becomes a ready-to-review listing

 The goal is not to replace merchant judgment.
 It is to remove repetitive data entry so your team can focus on review, pricing, and publishing.